 At 7 years old, she did her first show and was hooked.
 This was followed by a first-place win at a talent contest, which led to her first studio recording session at 14.
 Then, at 16, she started writing her own music.
 Later, having always known she wanted to be a singer, Léonie moved to Montreal to pursue her career.

 Even if she didn’t know anyone, she fell in love with the multi-faceted musical scene of the city.
 She spent her time seeing live bands, attending as many art events as possible, ultimately networking with other remarkable musicians.
 Her favorite thing?
 The open-mic Thursdays at Bootlegger where local musicians get together to jam.

 GROWTH of an Artist

 Sitting across from Léonie Gray, you know you are in the presence of a true musical artist.
-Not only has she been owning her skills since elementary school, but she always approaches performing like an athlete.
+Not only has she been honing her skills since elementary school, but she always approaches performing like an athlete.
 For example, her parents filmed all her performances growing up.
 She would then watch the tapes after every show, analyzing the things she did well and the things she wanted to work on.
 When you see her on the stage now, it feels like she belongs up there.

 Influences & Mission

 Although her voice has such range and is so versatile that her sound can fit within many genres (classical, soul, jazz, pop, R&B), the singer does not adhere to a specific style.
 For Léonie, music is music, and inspiration is more important than the genre.
 Her biggest influences are Amy Winehouse and Corine Baley Ray.
 After 15 years, her favorite Baley Ray album is still relevant, and she loves listening to it to this day.